-The Panel agrees also that directing Internet users to a web page containing commercial links in relation with the field of activity of the Complainant, like in the present case, is evidence of use in bad faith (see, for example, WIPO case No. D2017-0890).
+The Panel agrees also that directing Internet users to a web page containing commercial links like in the present case, could be considered as evidence of use in bad faith (see, for example, CAC case No. 103320).

-The Panel considers that the fact that the disputed domain name differs from the Complainant's domain name boehringeringelheimpetrebates.com> by only one letter, constitutes evidence of bad faith.
+The Panel considers that the fact that the disputed domain name differs from the Complainant's domain name <bookstringeringelheimpetrebates.com> by only one letter, constitutes a further evidence of bad faith.

-A further evidence of bad faith is given by the fact that the Respondent registered other domain names containing well-known trademarks, thus being engaged in a pattern of abusive conduct.
+Another evidence of bad faith is given by the fact that the Respondent registered other domain names containing well-known trademarks, thus being engaged in a pattern of abusive conduct.